Can you outsource your marketing function completely, even if it’s temporary? What questions to ask a B2B SaaS Marketing Agency to test the waters?

 ...and is ready for handoff to the sales team.

 This portion of the definition tells us which team takes ownership of further developing the lead down the funnel.
 If sales accept responsibility for an MQL, they should mark the contact as a SAL (Sales Accepted Lead).

-Just because a lead has been accepted by sales does not mean that all marketing communications should stop.
+Just because sales have accepted your lead and taken over primary communications doesn't mean that all marketing communications should stop.
 You should, however, be careful to avoid overlap marketing and sales messages.

 Here’s are some basic questions to ask before disqualifying a lead at the MQL stage or handing it off to your sales team for follow-up:

 - Does the account fit your ideal customer profile (ICP)?

 - Are the contact details correct, real, and verified?